rita-barbosa/LAPR4-2324/docs/sb_us_1006/readme.md

 ### Acceptance Criteria:

-- **1006.1.** The system should not try to show candidate data of a candidate that does not have data.
-If such a situation were to happen the system should return an error and inform the user of what occurred.
+- **1006.1.** The system should use the phone number to identify a candidate.

+- **1006.2.** The system should let the user write the phone number that identifies the candidate it wants to check information on.

-- **1006.2.** The system should show the name, phone number and email address of the candidate.
-In case one of the parameters does not have information it should show the message **"NO DATA FOUND"**.
+- **1006.3.** The system should make sure the given phone number is valid, and if not, should let the user try again.

 ### Client Clarifications: